Singapore agrees to suspend construction of RTS Link at Malaysia's request

 SINGAPORE: Singapore has agreed to suspend the construction of the Johor Bahru-Singapore Rapid Transit System (RTS) Link until Sep 30 at Malaysia's request, Singapore Transport Minister Khaw Boon Wan said on Tuesday (May 21).

-Under a supplemental agreement signed between both governments on Tuesday, Malaysia will also reimburse Singapore for the abortive costs incurred due to the suspension, Mr Khaw said during a press conference with his Malaysian counterpart, Mr Anthony Loke.
+Under a supplemental agreement signed between both governments on Tuesday, Malaysia will also reimburse Singapore for the abortive costs incurred - around S$600,000 - due to the suspension, Mr Khaw said during a press conference with his Malaysian counterpart, Mr Anthony Loke.

 Mr Khaw said that after several rounds of discussions, both sides reached a “mutually acceptable arrangement” on the way forward.